Optimise Travel Test – Travel to South Africa

-Rugby, cricket and soccer (football) are three popular sports in South Africa, just as they are in Australia.
-The Super Rugby competition runs from late February through to early August each year, and in 2016 there will be an Australian Super Rugby team playing a South African team in South Africa in the months of March, April and July.
-A full season draw is available at the web link below:
+Rugby, cricket, and soccer (football) are three popular sports in South Africa, just as they are in Australia.
+The Super Rugby competition runs from late February through to early August each year, and in 2016 there will be an Australian Super Rugby team playing a South African team in South Africa in the months of March, April, and July.

-The Australian cricket team will also tour South Africa in March 2016, playing 3 Twenty20 international matches.
-And the South African Premier Soccer League (PSL) season runs from August through to May, with 16 teams from all over the country competing.
+The Australian cricket team will also tour South Africa regularly and play different international matches.
+The South African Premier Soccer League (PSL) season runs from August through to May, with 16 teams from all over the country competing.